-Because of the importance of the 'gap' between blocks, which in the Hurunui River is for protecting ecologically significant freshes, and in the Waiau is to assist in addressing current over-allocation, this Plan sets up a very restrictive policy framework for taking water below the minimum flow for an allocation block, exceeding the size of an allocation block or taking water from within the 'gap'.
+Because of the importance of the 'gap' between blocks in protecting ecologically significant freshes this Plan sets up a very restrictive policy framework for taking water below the minimum flow for an allocation block, exceeding the size of an allocation block or taking water from within the 'gap'.

 While the majority of abstraction is from the mainstem of the Hurunui and Waiau rivers, there is also a significant volume of water taken from the tributaries of the Hurunui and Waiau rivers.
-If too much As water is taken from the tributaries it could potentially result in reduces the flows in the mainstems, the reduced compromised.
-This Plan therefore sets a limit on the total amount of run of river abstraction (A Block takes) for the entire catchment, in order to manage the water resource in a more integrated way.
+If too much water is taken from the tributaries it could potentially result in the flows in the mainstems being compromised.
+This Plan therefore sets a limit on the total amount of run of river abstraction (A Block takes) for the entire catchment.

-The Jed River, along with Caroline Stream is in a very water short area and as such abstraction in these areas is a non-complying discretionary activity, with a strong policy framework proposed to ensure instream values are protected.
+The Jed River, along with Caroline Stream is in a very water short area and as such abstraction in these areas is a non-complying activity.
 The upper Waiau River is an area with high environmental and cultural values and the allocation block for this area has been set at zero for all takes except small scale drinking water supplies.